hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 </div>

 ## Why narrative framing?
-Narrative framing analyses could serve multiple purposes:

-- **Understand how a topic is being discussed**: Identify which narratives dominate coverage versus those that remain marginal or absent.
-This helps advocates understand the current discourse landscape—what frames are being amplified, which perspectives are under-represented, and where there might be opportunities to shift narratives.
-For example, an analysis might reveal that air pollution discussions focus heavily on individual vehicle emissions while neglecting industrial sources, pointing to potential advocacy gaps.

-- **Prioritise regions, messaging and outlets**: Use data to identify gaps and opportunities—which regions or outlets are influential but missing key narratives, or which audiences lack exposure to critical frames.
-For instance, an analysis might reveal that certain media outlets heavily cover industrial pollution but rarely connect it to policy solutions, indicating a clear messaging gap.
-This enables more targeted grantmaking and campaign design, ensuring resources go to outlets and regions where narrative shifts are most needed and feasible.

-- **Measure change over time**: Track how narratives evolve before, during, and after advocacy campaigns or major events.
-Detect whether specific frames are gaining or losing traction, measure campaign impact by comparing pre- and post-intervention coverage, and identify emerging trends early.
-This provides evidence-based feedback loops for grantees and helps demonstrate the effectiveness of narrative change initiatives.
+Part of the motivation behind this series comes from a long-standing discomfort with the phrase “shaping the narrative” often found in Theories of Change.
+The concept is seductive but slippery — it risks turning advocacy into a chase for mentions, mistaking visibility for influence.
+Still, I wondered whether I was being unfair.
+Maybe narrative change can be a legitimate pathway to impact — but only if we can observe and measure it rigorously.

+That curiosity led me to treat narrative framing as a Monitoring, Evaluation, and Learning (MEL) challenge: could we track how the stories around an issue evolve, and whether advocacy efforts actually move them?
+But it quickly became more than a measurement problem.
+If we can map how narratives differ across regions or outlets, that same information could guide prioritization and strategy — revealing where certain framings already align with desired change, and where gaps in discourse might signal opportunities for leverage.

+Narrative framing analysis can serve several complementary purposes across advocacy and philanthropy.
+Rather than treating it as a media-monitoring tool, I see it as a way to make collective meaning formation visible and measurable — to understand how public conversations evolve, who shapes them, and where interventions might matter most.

+- **Understand how a topic is being discussed**: Every issue carries multiple possible stories: who is responsible, who suffers, and what counts as a solution.
+A framing analysis helps reveal which of these stories dominate, and which remain marginal or absent.
+It could matter because public narratives can influence which kinds of solutions receive attention or legitimacy (caveat: I haven't look at the evidence on the connection between framing and policy outcomes).
+For example, if air pollution coverage in Jakarta overemphasizes individual behavior while neglecting industrial and energy sources, it signals not just a bias in media attention but a structural blind spot in public debate.

+- **Prioritise regions, messaging and outlets**: Comparing how narratives differ across outlets or regions can reveal where certain perspectives are missing — or, conversely, where the conversation already aligns with desired change.
+This information could eventually help advocates or funders decide where to focus their attention: in some cases by addressing narrative gaps, and in others by building on more conducive framings.

+- **Measure change over time**: Tracking how narratives evolve — across repeated studies or advocacy campaigns — could help observe whether certain framings gain or lose prominence.
+This might support both strategic reflection (for advocates seeking feedback on their efforts) and broader research on how public conversations shift around key issues.

+To see what this might look like in practice, I ran two small experiments.
+One asks how Indonesian media talk about air pollution — who gets blamed, and who doesn’t.
+The other looks at how Canadian outlets frame meat and animal welfare.
+They’re not polished studies, but sketches of what it could mean to treat narratives themselves as objects of measurement and reflection.

 ## Example 1: Air pollution causes in Jakarta, Indonesia

-In this example, I am interested in tracking how Indonesia media talk about air pollution, especially which sources of air pollution are mentioned more than others.
-Such application could be used for instance to highlight any discrepancy between the overal weight of sources in media framing and their actual contribution to air pollution as estimated by source apportionment studies.
+In this first exploration, I looked at how Indonesian media discuss air pollution in Jakarta, particularly which **sources of pollution** are mentioned.
+Such application could be used for instance to highlight any discrepancy between the overal weight of sources in media framing and their actual contribution to air pollution as estimated by source apportionment studies, and in turn inform research and communication strategies.

-Leveraging MediaCloud and Scrapy, the tool identified and scraped 15,000 media articles dating from January 2020 to October 2025 in Indonesian media that cover air pollution in Jakarta.
-Most of the articles were in Bahasa Indonesia.
+Leveraging MediaCloud and scraping scripts, I collected around 15,000 media articles published between January 2020 and October 2025 that mention air pollution in Jakarta.
+Most were written in Bahasa Indonesia.

 <div class="chart-item">
   <div class="chart-heading">